linuxdeepin/deepin-camera/README.md

 ## Include Third Libraries Source Codes

-Deepin Camera  is based on Guvcview which is a excellent software use USB-camera to take photos & videos.
+Deepin Camera  is based on Guvcview which is a excellent software uses USB-camera to take photos & videos.

 Reference documents include：